Jiwei99/IS450/README.md

-# IS450 (Text Mining and Language Processing) Project
+# IS450 (Text Mining & Language Processing) Project

 ## Description
-This project contains the code for the IS450_CS4248 project.
-It is a [brief description of your project].
+This project contains the code for the IS450 Text Mining & Language Processing project.

 ## Project Structure

 ### Frontend Web Portal
 - The frontend web portal is encapsulated within the `app.py` file.
-It consists of the code needed to generate and run the webpage, powered by `Gradio`, a Python library that allows the quick creation of customizable web apps for machine learning models and data processing pipelines
+It consists of the code needed to generate and run the webpage, powered by `Gradio`, a Python library that allows the quick creation of customizable web apps for machine learning models and data processing pipelines.
+- In addition, the `sentiment_analysis/sentiment_analysis_demo.py` file is a supplementary file to generate the necessary components to display the sentiment analysis.

 ### Utilities
 - The utilities required for this project are encapsulated within the `utils.py` file.
 The main utilities included are functions that are required to pre-process the Twitter tweets.